nx-lr/32chars-js/README.md

 Decoding it is super easy, just paste the output and run it in a terminal.

-The project is still in process.
+The project is still in the making though it definitely needs some improvement.

 ## Implementation Requirements